Anotherarod/Employee-Tracker/README.md

 # employee-tracker-HW-repo
 Employee tracker is a command-line application for managing a company's employees using node, inquirer, and MySQL.
-This is an interface that makesit easy for non-developers to view and interact with information stored in databases.
+This is an interface that makes it easy for non-developers to view and interact with information stored in databases.

 To complete this assignment I had to design the following database schema containing three tables, below is a wire frame example: